 And when it comes to spiritual things, it is no different.
 Sometimes we are told we need to trust this voice or that voice, they’ve claimed authority for themselves and told us we can’t live without them.
 Other times there’s just something in our souls that says, “That guy knows something I don’t know.”
 And we listen.
 We test their words against our internal compass.
 We try them on and see how it fits.
 We taste it and see how it tastes.
 And if we’re given enough room to find our own path, we keep the good fruit and leave the bitter behind.

 Some people market their fruit with a good dose of shame thrown in for free.
 If you don’t listen something bad will happen to you.
 You’re too dumb to be able to make this decision for yourself.
 Stuff like that.
 Of course, I can rationally see that those voices are accusatory, and as such do not belong in my loving universe.
 Yet, I often succumb to the shame and fear because the voices that swirl around me, dressing up bitter fruit as nourishing, can be loudly overwhelming or subtly crafty.
-Developing discernment takes time, trail and error, patience, and a whole hell of a lot of grace.
+Developing discernment takes time, trial and error, patience, and a whole hell of a lot of grace.

 Some of us have grown up in environments that are almost constantly warning us to not be deceived.
 We perceive enemies all around us, and the world as dangerous.
 We even doubt our own deeply grounded sense of knowing.
 But then, in a moment of infinite mercy, a voice breaks through with love to the center of our hearts and tells us we’re okay.
 Someone in our world, or something in our souls, speaks clearer than the muddled voices of self-doubt and accusation.
 We instantly feel whole, and in awe at the mystery of this feeling of being completely awake.